Samad Behrangi: Death

-Behrangi drowned on August 31, 1968, in the Aras river and his death was blamed on the Pahlavi government.
+Behrangi drowned in the Aras river on 31 August 1968.
+His death was blamed on the Pahlavi government.
 It is believed that an army officer, Hamzeh Farahati, was seen with him when he drowned.
-Farahati in his book and in an interview with VOA has unequivocally denied the claims he and SAVAK murdered him.
-Ironically in his seminal work the Little Black Fish, the fishes drown a snail for not knowing his place.
+Farahati in his book and in an interview with Voice of America has unequivocally denied the claims he and SAVAK murdered him.

-He was buried in the Imamieh cemetery (or Emamiyyeh cemetery; Farsi:قبرستان امامیه) in the Imamieh neighborhood of Tabriz.
+He is buried in the Imamieh cemetery in the Imamieh neighborhood of Tabriz.